 - Virginia TE Jelani Woods, Round 3 — Indianapolis Colts

 - Virginia Tech TE James Mitchell, Round 5 — Detroit Lions

 - Virginia Tech Edge Amare Barno, Round 6 — Buffalo Bills

 - Virginia Tech OT Luke Tenuta, Round 6 — Buffalo Bills

 - Virginia Tech OG Lecitus Smith, Round 6 — Arizona Cardinals

 The NFL traditionally gets underway on the Thursday following Labor Day.
 There’s a standalone primetime game for that evening, followed by a full slate on Sunday, and a Monday Night Football doubleheader for Week 1.

-The next edition of the NFL Draft is scheduled from April 29 through May 1, 2021, in Cleveland, Ohio.
-Typically, the first round is held on opening night.
-The second and third rounds take place the following day, with the remainder of the draft taking place on the closing date.
+The next edition of the NFL Draft is scheduled from April 27 through April 29, 2023, in Kansas City.
+The first round is held Thursday night.
+The second and third rounds take place Friday night, with the remainder of the draft taking place on the closing Saturday.

 Moments after the final pick is made, teams scurry to sign any free agents that didn’t hear their name called through seven rounds.